Castleton Public Library

 Monthly meeting of the library's Board of Trustees.
 Members of the public are welcome to attend.

-Join us the third Wednesday of each month for a book discussion.
-This month we are reading Seven Days in June: A Novel by Tia Williams.
-Books are available at the front desk.
+Join us the third Wednesday of each month for a book discussion!
+Books available at the front desk.
+This month's book is The Comfort of Crows: A Backyard Year by Margaret Renkl.

 Friends of CPL Meeting